IBM/raft-fabric-sample/README.md

 + set +x
 ```

-Next, Start up the raft network with the following command.
+Next, Start up the Raft network with the following command.
 This may take a few minutes to execute...

 ```
 first-network$ ./byfn.sh up -o etcdraft -l node